 MD2B Connect Physician ID # 189

 Where will this rotation take place: This combined inpatient and outpatient hands-on rotation will take place approximately 10 miles from downtown Washington, D.C.
+Because the hospital is currently not allowing students access, this rotation is not available until further notice.

 Hours: Monday 9 AM to 2:30 PM; Tuesday 9 AM to 2:30 PM; Friday 9 AM - 2:30 PM (hours currently during the COVID pandemic with plans to increase hours with time)